 Legislature’s plan returns more than $2.5 billion to people who need it most

-State Rep. David Martin of Davison today voted to provide much-needed tax relief for families, seniors, workers and veterans in Michigan.
+State Rep. Bronna Kahle helped approve a plan today that would provide much-needed tax relief for families, seniors, workers and veterans in Michigan.

-Martin, of Davison, said the more than $2.5 billion tax cut plan – made possible by an unprecedented state revenue surplus – will put more money in people’s wallets at a time when everyone is struggling under the weight of historic inflation rates.
+Kahle, R-Adrian, said the more than $2.5 billion tax cut plan – made possible by an unprecedented state revenue surplus – will allow people to keep more of their own money at a time of historic inflation rates.